Inverse Mechano-Electrical Reconstruction of Cardiac Excitation Wave Patterns from Mechanical Deformation using Deep Learning: Discussion

 We previously demonstrated - also in numerical simulations - that it is possible to reconstruct complex excitation wave patterns from mechanical deformation using a physics- or knowledge-based approach \cite{Lebert2019}.
 In contrast to the data-driven modeling approach reported in this study, the physics-based approach required a biophysical model to enable the reconstruction of the excitation from mechanics.
-The biophysical model contained descriptions of and assumptions about the underlying physiological processes, including cardiac electrophysiology, elasticity and excitation-contraction coupling, and required the careful optimization of both electrical and mechanical model parameters for the reconstruction to succeed.
+The biophysical model contained generic descriptions of and basic assumptions about the underlying physiological processes, including cardiac electrophysiology, elasticity and excitation-contraction coupling, and required the careful optimization of both electrical and mechanical model parameters for the reconstruction to succeed.
 In contrast, the data-driven approach in this study does not require knowledge about the biophysical processes or a physical model at all, which not only reduces computational costs, but also obviates constructing a model and selecting model parameters, which both could potentially contain bias or inaccurate assumptions about the physiological dynamics.
-Data-driven approaches generally circumvent these problems, but instead require adequate training data that includes all or many of the problem's important features and lets the model generalize.
-Our model was trained on a relatively homogeneous synthetic dataset and proved to be robust in its ability to reconstruct excitation waves from deformation in the presence of noise, with arbitrary mechanical reference configurations, and in parameter regimes that it was not trained on.
-We believe that this may indicate that similar deep learning techniques could be applied to solve the inverse mechano-electrical problem with experimental data, which is typically more heterogeneous and less systematic.
+Data-driven approaches generally circumvent these problems, but do require adequate training data that includes all or many of the problem's important features and lets the model generalize.
+Our model was trained on a relatively homogeneous synthetic dataset and proved to be robust in its ability to reconstruct excitation waves from deformation in the presence of noise, at lower spatial resolutions, with arbitrary mechanical reference configurations, and in parameter regimes that it was not trained on.
+The robustness of the approach may indicate that similar deep learning techniques could be applied to solve the inverse mechano-electrical problem with experimental data, which is typically more heterogeneous, less systematic and of a lower quality overall.
 Nevertheless, in future research, one of the main challenges may be to generate training data that enables solving the real-world mechano-electrical problem with imaging data, and that, at the same time, captures the large variability and heterogeneity of diseases and disease states in patients.